The Singer Chamber Players

 Welcome to our Singer Chamber Players website!
 This is David, Principal Clarinetist - Emeritus of the Grammy Award winning Orpheus Chamber Orchestra.
-In just over a year, I have put together a chamber music group which is already exciting and entertaining audiences throughout So.
+In only a few seasons we have put together a chamber music group which is already exciting and entertaining audiences throughout So.
 Cal.
 We have received rave reviews and standing ovations, including several immediate return engagements from presenters including:

 Judith Vander, President- Ojai Arts Center Chamber Music Series

 Maura Flood, Chair of Programs Committee- Friends of the Camarillo Library